Computer

 Quantum Computers

 Still, a terabyte-sized key isn’t exactly clean to work with.
-(The largest RSA keys proper now are some thousand bits; a terabyte is many trillions of bits.)
+(The largest RSA keys are some thousand bits; a terabyte is many trillions of bits.)
 The authors document that producing a terabyte-sized RSA key and sorting out the encryption-decryption technique takes five days.
 “The encryption and decryption cost is terrible for maximum packages,” stated Scott Aaronson, the Director of the Quantum Information Center at the University of Texas, Austin.

 Quantum Computing